kwaldenphd/propublica-compas-lab/README.md

 print(summary(model))
 ```

-86. The *ProPublica* team found that the interaction term shows a similar disparity as the logistic regression above.
+The *ProPublica* team found that the interaction term shows a similar disparity as the logistic regression above.
+They also found high risk white defendants are 3.61 more likely than low risk white defendants, while High risk black defendants are 2.99 more likely than low.

-87. They also found high risk white defendants are 3.61 more likely than low risk white defendants, while High risk black defendants are 2.99 more likely than low.
+**Python Math Syntax**

 ```Python
 # import statement